10 Limited-Time Offer Examples + Templates to Help You Craft Yours

 This tactic combines urgency with a personal incentive, encouraging users to sign up on the spot.

-Samsonite uses countdown timers in their promotional emails to highlight a limited-time holiday deal.
-The timer, displayed at the top of the email, immediately draws the recipient’s eye to the urgency of the promotion.
+Samsonite uses countdown timers in its promotional emails to highlight a limited-time holiday deal.
+The timer, displayed at the top of the email, immediately draws the recipient's eye to the urgency of the promotion.

 Samsonite’s limited-time offer email featuring a countdown timer

 If you have multiple product categories on your website and you want to promote specific product types, start a category sale.
+Limited-time offers on selected categories are a great way to boost the slow-moving stock.

 Let’s consider the Top Deals section of Bed Bath & Beyond, one of the biggest domestic merchandise stores.